walles/batterylogger/README.md

 TODO Before Releasing to the Public
 -----------------------------------
-* Make sure there's room for displaying a text event at the far left of the graph.
-Right now, any leftmost event is printed mostly outside of the visible area.

-* If we change the system clock, think about how that would affect boot timestamps, the system sampling's reboot detection and the timestamp logging in general.

-* Startup feels slow on my phone, profile that maybe?
+* Switch to pinch-zoom; the current scheme makes it too hard to scroll sideways.

 * Make sure we rotate the history file when it gets too big.
 Aim for keeping a month or more of stats at hand.

-* If the log file doesn't exist or the plot is empty for some other reason, display something explaining that to the user.

-* Make a preference for disabling the service.
+* If we change the system clock, think about how that would affect boot timestamps, the system sampling's reboot detection and the timestamp logging in general.

 * Make an icon.

 TODO Misc
 ---------
+* See if we can detect enabling / disabling of Google Now and log that.
+Or maybe when services start / stop in general?

+* Make a preference for disabling the service.

+* Startup feels slow on my phone, profile that maybe?

+* Make sure there's room for displaying a text event at the far left of the graph.
+Right now, any leftmost event is printed mostly outside of the visible area.

 * Collect application-data-cleared events if possible.

 * Force landscape mode?
 Drain patterns are more visible if the Y axis is more compressed.

-* See if we can detect enabling / disabling of Google Now and log that.
-Or maybe when services start / stop in general?

 * Fake the data when running in the emulator?